Updated November, 2019

-We get asked all the time to help people select the best RV holding tank treatment and of course we’re going to say that we believe it is RV Digest-It!
+We get asked all the time to help people select the best RV holding tank treatment, and of course we’re going to say that we believe it’s RV Digest-It!
 Come on, what did you expect us to say?

-There are many types of RV holding tank chemicals, but the overwhelming majority of the products available fall into one or more of the following categories:
+There are many types of RV holding tank chemicals, but the overwhelming majority of the products available fall into one or more of the following four major categories:

 Some products may be a combination of multiple product types.
 For example, there are numerous products on the market that contain both enzymes and bacteria.

-Almost every RV has some form of water capability built-in.
-That may be a tank for fresh, drinking water, a black tank that is connected to a toilet for holding human waste until it is dumped, or a gray tank that holds water from a shower, tub, sink, dishwasher, or washing machine water until it is dumped.
+Almost every RV has some form of built-in water capability.
+This may be a tank for fresh, drinking water, a black tank that is connected to a toilet for holding human waste until it’s dumped, or a gray tank that holds the water from a shower, tub, sink, dishwasher, or washing machine until it’s dumped.

 RVs come in every shape and style imaginable, containing many configurations, including multiple bathrooms, multiple tanks, and sometimes very unique plumbing systems.